Become a Mentor and Change a Life!

 - Share with students about CSN resources.

-- CSN will match students and mentors and provide student contact information in March.
-The Nevada Promise Scholarship office will match students with mentors once students have completed scholarship steps #1-4 to earn CSN's Nevada Promise Scholarship, report at least four hours of community service, and submit the Mentoring Support Authorization Form.
+- CSN will match students and mentors and provide student contact information from February through April.
+The Nevada Promise Scholarship office will match students with mentors once students have completed the March 1 deadline requirements, report at least four hours of community service, and submit the Mentoring Support Authorization Form.

 - Report your student mentor meeting each semester using the Mentor Response Form.